wso2-extensions/esb-connector-salesforcebulk/docs/batches.md

 ```

 **Properties**
-* jobId: The unique identifier of the Job.
+* jobId: The unique identifier of the job to which you want add a new batch.
-* objects: The group of records to be processed.
+* objects: A list of records to process.
-* contentType: The content type to add batch.
-Content type must be compatible with the job content type.
-The accepted content types are application/xml and text/csv.
+* contentType: The content type of the batch data.
+The content type you specify should be compatible with the content type of the associated job.
+Possible values are application/xml and text/csv.

 **Sample request**

-Following is a sample request that can be handled by the addBatch operation.
+Following is a sample request that can be handled by the addBatch operation, where the content type of the batch data is in application/xml format.

 ```xml
 <addBatch>